tokkonopapa/WordPress-IP-Geo-Block/_codex/02. FAQ/04/how-to-fix-permission-troubles.md

 excerpt: How can I fix permission troubles?
 ---

-This plugin must have read/write permission at two places outside of the plugin directory which is typically `/wp-content/`.
+This plugin must have read/write permission at the certain places outside of the plugin directory which is typically `/wp-content/`.
 But in some cases, you might find the error message related to the permission because of your server's security configurations.

 In this case, you have to configure these places by your own hand.

-### Geolocation database ###
+### Geolocation API libraries and databases ###

 ![Error of IP Geo API]({{ '/img/2016-09/ErrorGeoAPI.png' | prepend: site.baseurl }}
  "Error of IP Geo API"